Rotvig/RabbitMQ-Benchmark/README.md

 Step 2.
 -----
-Add an admin user with all permission - Username: test and password test
+Add an admin user with all permission - Username: test and password test.

 Step 3.
 -----
-Either compile the project yuorself or use the compiled version in the folder "Compiled".
+Either compile the project yourself or use the compiled version in the folder "Compiled".

 Step 4.
 -----